Back Pain Clinic, Specialists in Osteopathy, Chiropractic and Massage

 2. Be aware of your head posture when using your mobile phone or computer screen.
 Raise your phone or screen up so your eyes are looking straight at it.

-It seems obvious, but by lifting the screen and moving your eyes to look at it instead of bending your neck, It will prevent excess pressure through the neck, which will limit the chances of developing bad posture and neck pain in the short and long term.
+It seems obvious, but lifting the screen and moving your eyes to look at it instead of bending your neck will help.
+This prevents excess pressure on the neck.
+As a result, it reduces the chances of developing bad posture and neck pain in both the short and long term.

-If you are concerned about your posture, and you need guidance, do not hesitate to book a visit to see us.
+If you are concerned about your posture, and you need guidance.
 At Back To Health Wellness, we offer chiropractic, osteopathy, massage, physiotherapy and more.
 We will advise the best course of action to help you achieve your goals.

 Comments are closed